alextanhongpin/ideas/README.md

 Look into the different areas of text processing and understand how to apply keras to it.
 Also look into Spacy for chatbots and learn how to dockerize them.

-## Frequent Itemsets

-Use frequent itemsets for food recommendation, create packages (food, drink and misc.), log the most frequently purchased and perform recommendations.

 ## Yik Yak